The system consists of two parts, a preventive stabilising system and a protective system.

-The system consists of a stabiliser system, Roll Stability Control (RSC) that minimises the risk of overturning, for example, during sudden evasive manoeuvres or if the car skids.
+The stabilising system Roll Stability Control (RSC) minimises the risk of overturning, for example during sudden evasive manoeuvres or if the car skids.

 The RSC system uses a sensor which registers changes in the car's lateral inclination angle.
 This information is used to calculate the risk of the car overturning.
 If a risk exists then the ESC system engages, engine torque is reduced and one or more wheels are braked until the car has regained its stability.